MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ## Report theme JSON file format
 The basic JSON file has five required lines:

-* **name** - this is the theme name, which is the only required field
+* **name** : The theme name, which is the only required field
-* **dataColors** - A list of hex code color codes to use for data in Power BI Desktop visuals.
-The list can contain as many or as few colors as desired
+* **dataColors**: The list of hex code color codes to use for data in Power BI Desktop visuals.
+The list can contain as many or as few colors as desired.
-* **background**, **foreground** and **tableAccent** - These values are colors that should be applied in various types of visuals.
+* **background**, **foreground** and **tableAccent**: These values are colors that should be applied in various types of visuals.
 The **foreground** applies to textbox text, KPI goal text, multi-row card text, card value text, gauge callout text, vertical slicer element text, and **table** and **matrix** total and values text.
 The **background** applies to button fill, and combo chart label background.
-How these colors are used depends on the specific visual style applied.
+How these colors are used depends on the specific visual style that's applied.
 The **table** and **matrix** visuals apply these styles by default.

-To create an extended format JSON file, with more detailed and granular control over formatting, you need to add a **visualStyles** section to the JSON file, and nest formatting specifics in that section.
+To create an extended-format JSON file, with more detailed and granular control over formatting.
+You also need to add a **visualStyles** section to the JSON file, and nest formatting specifics in that section.
 The format of the **visualStyles** section looks like the following:

     visualStyles: {
         visualName: {